 Clinical Assistant Professor; Director of Human Behavior and Mental Health Training

-Clinical Psychology; Family Medicine
+Clinical Psychology; Family Medicine; Primary Care

 As a licensed clinical psychologist working in a primary care medical office, my clinical practice includes caring for people with a broad range of adult mental health, interpersonal, and behavioral difficulties.
 I work closely with the primary care team, and am an active member of the multidisciplinary task group working to improve all types of health care in our offices.
 It is rewarding to work in an academic training environment with faculty physicians, nurses and staff who are dedicated to teaching the next generation of family physicians.